JohnMaroe/JohnMaroe/README.md

 ### Hey there 👋

-My name is João Maroeli from Brazil (:flag_br:).
+My name is João Maroeli from Brazil (:brazil:).
 I've always been passionate by coding and technology in general, but just recently started working on it.
 I'm constantly amazed by what we can do in modern society, I really want to be able to learn an experience all I can.

 In my spare time I like to play games (:video_game:), read books (:books:), watch movies and series (:movie_camera:), stay in touch with friends (:fallen_leaf:) and sometimes wander around the dangerous parts of the internet! (reddit)
 I also am very interested in science in general, more specificaly biology.
 Not an expert, but someday I will get there. (:microscope:)